mohamedrifkhan30/CurrencyConverter/README.md

 Configuration settings for the application can be found in the appsettings.json file.
 You can set up different environments (e.g., Development, Staging, Production) by creating appsettings.{Environment}.json files.

 **Improvement**

+ - Some variables are in code  need to be moved to configuration file.
+ - Can move services, util to different class library project and reference.
+ - Can implement the test.